davidcole1340/ext-php-rs/guide/src/types/index.md

 `E` implements `Into<PhpException>`.
 This can only be used as a function/method return type.
 If the error variant is encountered, `E` is converted into a `PhpException` and thrown.

+For a type to be returnable, it must implement `IntoZval`, while for it to be valid as a parameter, it must implement `FromZval`.